 GeneCards Summary for GNAS Gene

 GNAS (GNAS Complex Locus) is a Protein Coding gene.
 Diseases associated with GNAS include cushing's syndrome and osseous heteroplasia, progressive.
-Among its related pathways are GPCR Pathway and Ras signaling pathway.
+Among its related pathways are GPCR Pathway and GPCR Pathway.
 GO annotations related to this gene include GTP binding and GTPase activity.
 An important paralog of this gene is GNAL.

 May inhibit the adenylyl cyclase-stimulating activity of guanine nucleotide-binding protein G(s) subunit alpha which is produced from the same locus in a different open reading frame.

 Guanine nucleotide-binding proteins (G proteins) are involved as modulators or transducers in various transmembrane signaling systems.
 The G(s) protein is involved in hormonal regulation of adenylate cyclase: it activates the cyclase in response to beta-adrenergic stimuli.
 XLas isoforms interact with the same set of receptors as Gnas isoforms (By similarity).